Ayush10/leon/README.md

 ## 👋 Introduction

-**Leon** is an **open-source personal assistant** who can live **on your server**.
+**tridev** is an **open-source personal assistant** who can live **on your server**.

 He **does stuff** when you **ask him for**.

 You can **talk to him** and he can **talk to you**.
 You can also **text him** and he can also **text you**.
-If you want to, Leon can communicate with you by being **offline to protect your privacy**.
+If you want to, tridev can communicate with you by being **offline to protect your privacy**.

 ### Why?

 > 1. If you are a developer (or not), you may want to build many things that could help in your daily life.
-> Instead of building a dedicated project for each of those ideas, Leon can help you with his
+> Instead of building a dedicated project for each of those ideas, tridev can help you with his
 > packages/modules (skills) structure.
 > 2. With this generic structure, everyone can create their own modules and share them with others.
 > Therefore there is only one core (to rule them all).
-> 3. Leon uses AI concepts, which is cool.
+> 3. tridev uses AI concepts, which is cool.
-> 4. Privacy matters, you can configure Leon to talk with him offline.
+> 4. Privacy matters, you can configure tridev to talk with him offline.
 You can already text with him without any third party services.
 > 5. Open source is great.

 ### What is this repository for?

-> This repository contains the following nodes of Leon:
+> This repository contains the following nodes of tridev:
 > - The server
 > - The packages/modules
 > - The web app
 > - The hotword node

-### What is Leon able to do?
+### What is tridev able to do?

 > Today, the most interesting part is about his core and the way he can scale up.
 He is pretty young but can easily scale to have new features (packages/modules).
-> You can find what he is able to do by browsing the [packages list](https://github.com/leon-ai/leon/tree/develop/packages).
+> You can find what he is able to do by browsing the [packages list](https://github.com/tridev-ai/tridev/tree/develop/packages).

 Sounds good for you?
 Then let's get started!